danzin/image-app/README.md

   - Uses database transactions and the Unit of Work pattern to ensure data integrity with complex operations.

 - **Docker:**
-  - You can run the app in docker using `docker-compose up --build`
+  - You can run the app in docker using `docker-compose up --build` It defaults to using local storage in /backend/uploads for images if Cloudinary credentials are not set.
+When running in Docker it also uses [nginx](https://nginx.org/en/).

 - **Planned Enhancements:**
-  - **Redis Caching:** Future integration to boost performance and scalability.
-      - The app now uses Redis for user feed caching. ✅
+  - **Redis:** Expanding Redis coverage for the app.
   - **Further frontend polishing:** Backend has been my primary focus so far.
 The frontend UI, performance and E2E coverege will be enhanced in later commits.

 ## API Endpoints